-8 Ischaemic heart disease (IHD)
+9 Ischaemic heart disease (IHD)

 In this section we will illustrate the range of graphical diagnostics that can be used to identify patterns in the data and to make inferences about the underlying drivers and impacts on all-cause mortality.
-As we shall see, the same data plotted in different ways can bring to light additional insights that might not be obvious when we look at the more common single plots.
+We use the leading cause of death, ischaemic heart disease, for this first illustration.
+As we shall see, the same data plotted in different ways can bring out additional insights that might not be obvious when we look at the more common single plots.

-A standard starting point is to plot death rates m(g, e, c, y, x) against time and age in Figure 12.
-Apart from the plotted death rates, the sub-plots also include horizontal gray lines to help interpret the numbers: each line is $2 \times$ the line below.
+A standard starting point is to plot death rates m(q, e, c, y, x) against time and age in Figure 14.
+Apart from the plotted death rates, the sub-plots also include horizontal gray lines to help interpret the numbers: each line is $2\times$ the line below.
 The top two rows show death rates from ischaemic heart disease (IHD) for ages 55 and 75.
 Each has a small jump in 1998 due to the change from ICD-9 to ICD-10.
-In this empirical analysis, this is a feature that we note, but do not need to remedy in this empirical study.
+In this empirical analysis, this is a feature that we note, but do not need to remedy.
 More importantly we can see the following.
 First, death rates declined steadily from 1989 until some time in between 2010 and 2015 with some variation between sub-groups and ages.
 Death rates are now about half of what they were in 1989, with the introduction and widespread use now of statins at higher ages significantly reducing the incidence of heart disease (Orkaby et al., 2020).
 Second, there are significant levels of inequality and the inequality gap has been widening.
 The gap is wider at younger ages (bottom two rows).
 For example, at age 55, the low-education group death rate is about 3 times the high-education death rate from IHD.
+A more detailed comparison of ages 55 and 75 indicates that (a) improvement rates have been higher at higher ages and (b) the slowdown in improvements from around 2010 is more marked at higher ages. (a) is consistent with greater use of statins at higher ages while (b) suggests that many of the benefits of statins had been accrued by 2010 (e.g. prescriptions approaching saturation point).